MetOffice/CDDS/docs/tutorials/quickstart.md

 ### Global Attributes

-Arbitrary netcdf global attributes can be added to the CMORised files using the following
+Arbitrary netcdf global attributes can be added to the CMORised files by adding entries to the `[netcdf_global_attributes]` section of the request file e.g.

 ```ini
 [netcdf_global_attributes]